DaveParillo/cisc192-reader/src/chapter13/sorting.rst

-This process, using pseudocode to figure out what helper functions are needed, is sometimes called **top-down design**, in contrast to the bottom-up design I discussed In :doc:`../chapter11/counting`.
+This process, using pseudocode to figure out what helper functions are needed, is sometimes called **top-down design**, in contrast to the bottom-up design I discussed In :ref:`../chapter11/counting <random-numbers-counting>`.

 Once again, I am going to leave the implementation up to the reader.